Bike Safety Information For Parents and Guardians

 - Ensure your child knows how to use arm signals and why they are necessary to use.
 Drivers can’t read a cyclist’s mind when they are going to turn left.

 - Talk to your school, about whether they have a bike safety program.
 ICBC has a “Bike Smart” curriculum developed to assist educators teach bike safety to children.
 Does your school teach this or a similar course?
 Do the local police teach a bike safety course at your school?
 If your child’s school has these courses, have your child attend.

 - Kids love to fool around on their bikes; racing their buddies, doing tricks.
 Children should have lots of fun with their bikes, but they need to know that the horsing around needs to be done at bike parks, in fields and off road trails.

-Riding a bike is an important rite of passage for a child – it is fun, healthy, gives kids a sense of responsibility, independence and adventure.
-As a parent making sure your kids know the correct way to bike, means your children will only have happy memories of riding.The information provided above is for educational purposes only.
+For more information on protecting your kids, be sure to check out our article on Cyberbullying and the surrounding laws in BC.The information provided above is for educational purposes only.
 This information is not intended to replace the advice of a lawyer or address specific situations.
 Your personal situation should be discussed with a lawyer.
 If you have any questions or concerns, contact a legal professional.